 Congratulations on your acceptance to the physician assistant program at DMU – we hope you’re excited to join us!
 Because we know this process can be overwhelming, we’ve put together a quick guide to help you know when and what to expect until orientation.

-What you should do right now
+What you should do right now:

 A non-refundable deposit of $500.00 is required to secure your seat in the class.
 Please refer to your deadline which is listed on your Conditions of Enrollment Agreement.
 The seat deposit not only secures your seat in the class, but also opens your account at DMU and is credited towards your tuition.
 Failure to pay your seat deposit by the deadline will result in immediate forfeiture of your seat in the class.

 Submit your seat deposit online